 Foreign Disclosure is responsible for processing requests from foreign government representatives to visit U.S. Army organizations and defense related firms.
 Foreign Disclosure also processes requests of foreign governments for information that is not available on the internet or for purchase at the Government Printing Office, National Technical Information Service, or through a Foreign Military Sales publication account.
-Section Il of this guide provides instruction on how to process visit requests and requests for information or documents.
+Section II of this guide provides instruction on how to process visit requests and requests for information or documents.
 Foreign Disclosure is also responsible for the Foreign Liaison Officer Program.

-3. Army International Affairs (DAMO-SSR), Office of the Deputy Chief of Staff, G-3/5/7 relationships with other Armies (land forces) and synchronizes Army programs which support those relationships.
+3. Army International Affairs (DAMO-SSR), Office of the Deputy Chief of Staff, G-3/5/7

+The Army International Affairs Division manages the U.S. Army's bilateral relationships with other Armies (land forces) and synchronizes Army programs which support those relationships.
 Army International Affairs is the point of contact within HQDA for Military Attachés for regional and bilateral issues.
 Specifically, International Affairs is responsible for: